 Instructions, forms, and a link to the online application are located here.

 Candidates for admission to the Ph.D. program should have fluency in Italian as well as an excellent undergraduate record, strong letters of recommendation, and demonstrated skill in academic writing.
+Applicants should demonstrate commitment to work steadily toward long-terms goals, while showing ability to work with a wide variety of students and communities.

 Following are the required components of the application, which MUST be received by the Graduate School of Arts and Sciences via an online application no later than January 1.